Bok Choy Juice for Healthier Skin

 Aside from how healthy lemon juice is, this is worth doing for every juice you make as it significantly cuts down on oxidation and preserves the nutrients you’re juicing for in the first place.

 You’ll need a good juicer to get the most out of superfood greens like bok choy.
-I’ve found this one by Omega excellent and it’s done a much better job and lasted far longer than any of my old centrifugal juicers.
+I’ve found this slow masticating juice extractor excellent and it’s done a much better job and lasted far longer in my kitchen than any of my old centrifugal juicers.

 It’s a good idea to alternate hard and soft vegetables when you juice, so for this recipe my order is first the carrots, followed by bok choy, the beets next, then celery and finally apples (which are always better used last as they can oxidize quickly).